 • Make sure to roll the dough out between two sheets of parchment paper.
 If you do not roll it between two sheets of parchment paper, the dough will stick to the rolling pin because of the stickiness of the maple syrup and almond flour.

-• Make sure to check on the cookies at the 15-minute mark.
-The cook time will vary depending on how thick you roll out the cookies, but almond flour can burn quickly, so be sure to check them frequently.
+• Check on the cookies at the 20-minute mark.
+The cook time will vary depending on how thin you roll out the cookies, but almond flour can burn quickly, so be sure to check them frequently.

 • These cookies are soft and a little chewy, but if you would like a more crunchy cookie, you can roll the dough out a little thinner.